Quarterdeck Interview

 Is there anything else you would like to share with our readers?

-I have a small family, and a small circle of friends, and their love and faith in me kept me going.
+I have a small family and a small circle of friends, and their love and faith in me kept me going.
 I also want to pay tribute to the man who stands head and shoulders above the rest, and that’s Douglas.
 I walked a long, dark road to reach this point, and Douglas walked it with me.
-He is the only reason I’m still here, and this book exists.
-People will think that because I’m the wife of a best-selling author, that it was easy for me.
+He is the only reason I’m still here, and that this book exists.
+People will think that because I’m the wife of a best-selling author it was easy for me.
 Nothing could be further from the truth.
 His UK publisher, and all the imprints under the Random House banner, were closed to me, because they have a company policy that prevents them from publishing husbands and wives.
 His agent has an identical policy.
 So no help was forthcoming from those quarters, or from any editor he’d worked with in the past.
-Every agent made it clear, after keeping the book for months — months of my life, and my husband’s — that I was a waste of their very valuable time.
-If the book didn’t fit a genre, or the template they wanted to impose on it, it was expected that I would tear down the work of years and cut, reshape, rewrite.
 I was even told to put it in a box and forget about it, presumably forever.
-Douglas became so disgusted with the world of publishing and the treatment being handed out to me that on more than one occasion I had to prevent him from throwing out a book in progress.
+Douglas became so disgusted with the world of publishing that on more than one occasion I had to prevent him from throwing out a book in progress.
 More than once, he told me he would never write another.
-The clincher was the agent who told me he would only represent me if I tore the book apart and rewrote it to his specifications, as a trilogy.
-I knew that would be selling my soul to the devil.
+The clincher was the agent who said he would only represent me if I tore the book apart and rewrote it to his specifications as a trilogy.
 By that time, Douglas and I had decided we would publish Coronach ourselves, in the format I had always intended.

 RETURN TO TOP